solehahnajiihah/Side-Projects/Superstore Analysis/README.md

 ##   Introduction
 This project analyzes a sales dataset obtained from Kaggle, containing detailed transactional information for customers and products.
 The dataset includes customer demographics, order details, product categories, sales, discounts, and profit data.

-The objective of this project is to explore, visualize, and analyze the sales patterns to uncover insights such as:
+The **objective** of this project is to explore, visualize, and analyze the sales patterns to uncover insights that can help businesses optimize sales strategies and maximize profits.

-1. Customer buying behavior across different segments and regions

-2. Product performance by category and sub-category

-3. Sales trends over time

-4. Profitability analysis and impact of discounts

-The analysis can help businesses optimize sales strategies, improve customer targeting and maximize profits.

-## Business Problems
+## Problem Statement
-1. How can the company optimize its discount strategy to increase sales without compromising profitability?
+How can the company optimize its discount strategy to increase sales without compromising profitability?
-2.

 ## Data